 Every person and every interaction matters.

 The Center for Transformative Teaching is committed to student success through inclusive, innovative, research-informed teaching.
 In alignment with the N2025 strategy, the CTT offers the following three grant programs to support UNL faculty in creating transformative learning experiences that engage students in co-creating knowledge, increasing interdisciplinary inquiry, demonstrating achievement, and preparing for their futures.
-Under the theme of equity, awards of up to $1,000 each will be offered to faculty who want to experiment with new pedagogical strategies, engage in student-focused collaborations, and/or contribute to scholarly conversations in teaching and learning.
+Awards of up to $1,000 each will be offered to faculty who want to experiment with new pedagogical strategies, engage in student-focused collaborations, and/or contribute to scholarly conversations in teaching and learning.
 All UNL full-time faculty are eligible to apply.
-Due date for the next round of applications coming soon.
+Applications for round 3 of the CTT grants were due April 30, 2021.
 Applicants may receive funding only once during an academic year.
-Please email questions to email@example.com.
+Watch for announcements regarding Round 4 of funding and email questions to email@example.com.

 - Download the application form for the desired grant and complete it.

 - Log into NuRamp and scroll through the "Open Internal Competitions" box and locate the grant for which you would like to apply